CzternastyHembre/IT1901-ITP/casino/core/src/main/java/README.md

 The machine will then generate a random combination of symbols, and depending on these symbols, a user might either win or lose.
 The payout is dependent on the combination of symbols.

+## Tools
+This package includes two enums which are used in slots and blackjack

+### CardColor
+CardColor enum provides the card colors (suits).

+### Combo
+Combo enum provides the combo's for slots.

 ## User

 This class contains the logic of the user.